 Step 2: Find and click on the relevant title.
 For this example, it’s “Title 12.”
-This opens up a list of chapters.
+Clicking on Title 12 opens up a list of chapters.

 Step 4: Click on “Chapter 172.”

-Most other states arrange their statutes in a similar manner: by title, chapter, and section.
+Most other states similarly arrange their statutes: by title, chapter, and section.

 Some states, though, arrange their statutes in a slightly different manner.
 In Ohio, if you were looking for Section 2323.07 of the Ohio Revised Code, you would use the first two numbers to find the correct title (“Title 23”).
 Click on that title, and then Chapter 2323.
 Next, find the statute numbered “2323.07.”

 Your state might use a slightly different model from these.
 You could have to use a little creativity to get to the right statutes.
 As a general rule, the number on the left of the citation will be the number you use to start your search.
-If for some reason, you can’t find the foreclosure laws based on the citation, look for a subject heading dealing with foreclosure, real estate, or real property, or, if you are in a judicial foreclosure state, civil procedure.
+If, for some reason, you can’t find the foreclosure laws based on the citation, look for a subject heading dealing with foreclosure, real estate, or real property, or if you're in a state that has a judicial foreclosure process, civil procedure.